 The Blues or the Chairboys, because High Wycombe was known from the 16th century as a center for furniture, especially chair, manufacturing.
 Their particular claim to fame was the Windsor chair.
 There’s a Chair Making Museum in town, if you’re interested.

-Wycombe Wanderers Ladies (aka the Chairgirls) compete in the Southern Region Women’s Football League Premier Division, tier 5 of the pyramid.
-Home games are in the Flackwell Heath area of town; see the club website for more information.
+Wycombe Wanderers Women (aka the Chairgirls) compete in the Southern Region Women’s Football League Premier Division, tier 5 of the pyramid.
+Home games are in the Flackwell Heath area of town.
+More information about the Chairgirls can be found on the Wycombe Wanderers website.

 This is where Wanderers become such a cool story.
 Their founding was like virtually everyone else’s: as an amateur club in 1880s.
 In their case, it was furniture workers getting together for games.
 But here’s the thing: as the wave of professionalism swept over the country soon after (the Netflix series The English Game covers a bit of this), Wanderers stayed amateur.
 Until 1974!